The Search for Power [Performance]

 English with simultaneous Japanese interpretation

 Audiences may not enter after the performance has started.
-No admission for children elementary school age and below.

 A banquet of love and revenge unfolds,

-revealing Lebanon’s history of electricity outage
+revealing Lebanon’s history of electricity outage and the darkness of power

 Have you heard about Lebanon’s many decades of electricity crisis and its political implications?
 The Lebanese state only supplies electricity for a few hours per day and the population resorts to individual and collective solutions.
 The situation has only worsened with the economic collapse of 2020 and the recent Israeli war on Lebanon.